sktroost/PyPeg/pypeg/blogpost.md

 An RPython JIT for Parsing Expression Grammars

-In this project we have used the RPython infrastructure to generate a JIT for a less-typical use-case: string pattern matching.
+In this project we have used the RPython infrastructure to generate an RPython JIT for a less-typical use-case: string pattern matching.
 The work in this project is based on [Parsing Expression Grammars](bford.info/pub/lang/peg.pdf) and [LPeg](www.inf.puc-rio.br/~roberto/docs/peg.pdf), an implementation of PEGs designed to be used in Lua.
-In this post i will showcase some of the work that went into this Project, explain PEGs in general and LPeg, and show some results.
+In this post I will showcase some of the work that went into this project, explain PEGs in general and LPeg in particular, and show some results.

 # Parsing Expression Grammars

-Parsing Expression Grammas (PEGs) are a type of formal grammar similar to context-free grammars, with the main difference being that it is unambiguous.
+Parsing Expression Grammas (PEGs) are a type of formal grammar similar to context-free grammars, with the main difference being that they are unambiguous.
-This is achieved by redefining the ambiguous choice operator of CFGs (usually noted as "|") as an *ordered* choice operator.
+This is achieved by redefining the ambiguous choice operator of CFGs (usually noted as ``|``) as an *ordered* choice operator.
 In practice this means that if a rule in a PEG presents a choice, a PEG parser should prioritize the leftmost choice.
 Practical uses include parsing and pattern-searching.
 In comparison to regular expressions PEGs stand out as being able to be parsed in linear time,